ramessesii2/finops-agent-lt/README.md

 The `toto/` folder contains utility code directly from upstream [Datadog/Toto](https://github.com/Datadog/TOTO) repository.
 This provides the necessary utilities and helper functions to leverage the TOTO zero-shot forecasting model, including tensor operations, data preprocessing, and model inference capabilities.

 ## Quick Start
+#### Prerequisites

+- Access to a Prometheus instance or Prometheus compatible endpoint for fetching metrics.

 ### Docker Deployment